 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 0 / 4

-Due to Western Sahara’s lack of sovereignty, no segment of the population has full political rights or electoral opportunities.
-However, women play a significant role in the Polisario Front.
+Due to the territory’s lack of sovereignty, no segment of the population has full political rights or electoral opportunities.
+However, women play a significant role in politics.
 Many women are leaders in the independence movement and organize the refugee camps in Algeria.

 C. FUNCTIONING OF GOVERNMENT: 0 / 12